fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13a.md

 await note.save()
 ```

-For the use case of the example code, the [create](https://sequelize.org/master/manual/model-querying-basics.html#simple-insert-queries) method is more appropriate, so we'll refrain from using it.
+For the use case of the example code, the [create](https://sequelize.org/master/manual/model-querying-basics.html#simple-insert-queries) method is better suited, so let's refrain from it.

-If the entity being created is not valid, an error message will result.
-For example, when trying to create a note without content
-the operation will fail, and the console will reveal the reason as `SequelizeValidationError: notNull Violation Note.content cannot be null`:
+If the object being created is not valid, there is an error message as a result.
+For example, when trying to create a note without content, the operation fails, and the console reveals the reason to be <i>SequelizeValidationError: notNull Violation Note.content cannot be null</i>:

 ```
 (node:39109) UnhandledPromiseRejectionWarning: SequelizeValidationError: notNull Violation: Note.content cannot be null